 Chipotle: The #GuacDance Built a News Cycle Out of a Condiment

 Dunkin' used TikTok creator partnerships to promote new menu items — not through polished commercials but through authentic creator content.
-The result was measurable foot traffic increases and brand awareness expansion among Gen Z audiences that Dunkin' had historically struggled to reach.
+The result was measurable foot traffic increases and brand awareness expansion among Gen Z audiences.
+The right creator is a distribution channel with a built-in trust layer.
+Dunkin' didn't just get reach — it got credibility transfer.
+For the measurement framework behind whether that transfer actually produced ROI, see How Brands Actually Measure Influencer Marketing ROI.

 Chick-fil-A: User-Generated Content as Brand Infrastructure